Brian Mulroney: Conservative Party of Canada

 Mulroney played an influential role by supporting the merger of the Canadian Alliance (successor of the Reform party) with the Progressive Conservatives to form the Conservative Party of Canada; Mulroney joined the new party upon its formation in 2003.
 This distinguished him from other prominent PC politicians, such as former prime ministers Joe Clark and Kim Campbell, who became independents as they believed that the Conservative party was too right-wing and drifting toward social conservatism.

 According to press reports, Mulroney's membership lapsed in 2006.
 In early 2009, Mulroney "called a high-ranking person in the party and asked that his name be removed from all party lists" due to his anger at the continued inquiry into his financial affairs, although he denies this claim.
 A Mulroney confidant, speaking on condition of anonymity, called the party's claims preposterous.
 "He's part of the history of this party; you can't rewrite history.
 If they're worried about branding, then shut the inquiry down.
 They're the ones who called the inquiry."

 Months before the 2015 federal election, Mulroney endorsed prime minister Stephen Harper while campaigning for Eric Girard, a family friend and the Conservative candidate for Lac St. Louis.
 Mulroney campaigned for Conservative leader Erin O'Toole in the run-up of the 2021 Canadian election.
 Just over a month later, Mulroney criticized his handling of COVID-19 vaccinations, stating that he should show "leadership" and expel unvaccinated MPs from the Conservative caucus.

 In June 2022, Mulroney said to an audience at Laval University that he could not see himself within the modern Conservative party.
 In October 2022, Mulroney said he supported the Conservatives' new leader, Pierre Poilievre, who reached to Mulroney after his leadership victory.
 Mulroney said that he urged Poilievre to move closer to the political centre.

 Other political interventions

 In 2003, Mulroney criticized the Chrétien government's foreign policy.
 He expressed his disappointment with the Liberals strengthening relations with China, Russia, and Germany.
 Instead, he voiced his support for the United States, stating, "I want to stick with my old friends and allies."
 He also voiced his support for the Iraq War and said Canada would have supported the United States in Iraq if he were still prime minister.

+Mulroney supported the Century Initiative, a group advocating Canada grow its population to 100 million by 2100, seeing it as vital for economic growth, an aging workforce, and global influence, though this goal sparks debate about infrastructure strain and immigration levels, with critics questioning its impact on housing and services.

 In June 2023, Mulroney praised Liberal prime minister Justin Trudeau's handling of negotiations of the United States–Mexico–Canada Agreement (USMCA) and COVID-19 pandemic.
 Mulroney also criticized former US president Donald Trump, saying that he "was out to sabotage Canada."